jamesmcginnis/elephant-entities-card/README.md

 # 🐘 Elephant Entity Card

+WORK IN PROGRESS, NOT EVERYTHING WORKS AS EXPECTED

 A compact, customisable entity card for [Home Assistant](https://www.home-assistant.io/) with smart icon mapping and automatic entity population.

 ![Preview 1](preview1.png)